-If you need to re-home your own pet, or a homeless pet, please check out this great resource guide from Best Friends Animal Society.
+If you need to re-home your own pet, or a homeless pet, please check out these tips from Best Friends Animal Society.
 It offers tips on listing an animal for adoption, as well as screening potential adopters.
+You may also consider the SPCA of Texas’ ReHOME program, which allows you to list your dog for adoption on their website.
+This allows people who are searching for a new pet to adopt to view your pet as an option.

 In large metropolitan cities, it is not uncommon to see over 100 animals surrendered to animal services in a single day.
 Therefore, space is extremely limited and your pet’s time may be short.